Developing Your Painting Style: How to Switch Up Your Art Practice

 And then I’ve also found a lot of painters who are making work exactly like this artist.

 And I totally get it.
 Especially when you’re just starting to learn how to paint and figure out what styles you like, it’s easy to teach yourself by looking at other artists work and imitating it.
 But it’s important to make sure that you are contributing your own voice to the conversation, and not to repeat what someone else is doing.
 Learn new techniques, but then add your own spin to them.
 I’ve been told by a few people that my work reminds them of this artist, and on the one hand that makes me feel really good because I think she’s very talented and successful in her practice.
 But on the other hand it makes me feel a bit disappointed in myself, because I don’t want to be making her work.
-I want to make Nicole Young art.
+I want to make Nicole Young art, you know?
 So now I’m in the process of reshaping and developing the way I paint.
-I’ve been very happy with all the work I’ve created over the last year, but I want to keep pushing myself and growing the way I choose to work.
+I’ve been very happy with all the work I’ve created over the last year, but I want to keep pushing myself and growing and changing the way I choose to work.

 1. Paint with only one colour.